Easy and Delicious Asparagus Recipes

 These oven roasted asparagus are a healthy side dish and one of the best ways to cook asparagus.
 They come out crisp, slightly browned, and full of flavor.
 Add any spices you like.

-This grilled asparagus is easy to make, healthy, and makes the perfect summer side dish!
-Ready in just 10 minutes, this asparagus is delicious with grilled meats, salads, salmon, grain bowls, and more.
+This grilled asparagus recipe is easy to make, healthy, and makes the perfect summer side dish!
+Ready in just 15 minutes, this asparagus is delicious with grilled meats, salads, salmon, grain bowls, and more.

 This Grilled Vegetable Salad with zucchini, asparagus, red onion, bell peppers. and mushrooms in a homemade balsamic dressing with feta cheese and arugula is the ultimate grilling side dish.